 The villa was simply perfect.
 Not too modern, not too funky, just comfortable and in keeping with the surroundings.

-When we woke up on our first morning, to the sound of the crashing waves and the sunrise, we realized the privacy we were to enjoy and the great views over the deserted and fluffy white sand beach.
+When we woke up on our first morning, to the sound of the crashing waves and the sunrise, we realized the privacy we were to enjoy and the great views over the deserted and fluffy white sand beach in Indonesia.

 Located under Saffron was the Mediterranean restaurant, The Cove, serving popular dishes from across an international array of options either outside, on a terrace hanging above the lush vegetation and the sea, or inside for those who preferred to stay away from the mosquitoes or the heat.